aparna7832/Event-calendar/README.md

 Popover:
 Double Clicking a calendar cell will open a popover dialog to display the selected event's title and the short description.
 This popover will be removed when the month is changed.

+Note:
+To run the application locally, give the command "npm install" to add all the node_modules dependencies for this app.